datacommonsorg/docsite/api/python/pop_obs.md

 grand_parent: API
 ---

-# Get All Populations and Observations for a Node.
+# Get All Populations and Observations for a Node

 ## `datacommons.get_pop_obs(dcid)`